aert/aert-farmerp/docs/features/uc1/uc1-1_user_list.rst

 3a.
 The user clics on ``Edit``

     1. The user clicks on ``Edit``
-    2. The system launches :ref:`uc1-3`
+    2. The system launches :ref:`uc1-2`

 3b.
 The user clics on ``Delete``

     1. The user clicks on ``Delete``
-    2. The system launches :ref:`uc1-4`
+    2. The system launches :ref:`uc1-3`